Post-clustering Inference under Dependence: Unknown dependence structures

-Remark~\ref{remark_diagonal} trivially covers the case of independent observations.
-Besides, if the matrix $\mathbf{X}$ is transposed, any general dependence structure between observations $\mathbf{U}$ can be estimated if independent features with known variances are provided.
-Another simple model that satisfies Assumption~\ref{as_2} is the one defined by constant variances and covariances (also known as compound symmetry).
-In that case, $\mathbf{U}^{(n)}$ is the sum of a constant and a diagonal matrix.
+The compatibility of compound symmetry structures with the over-estimation of $\bSigma$ can be explained within this more general framework: Remark~\ref{remark_compound} and Proposition~\ref{prop_overestimate_general} imply Proposition~\ref{prop_overestimate}.
+Therefore, we do not provide a direct proof of the latter result.
+We can also consider the case of independent observations with different variances along features.
+Note that, if the matrix $\mathbf{X}$ is transposed, any general dependence structure between observations $\mathbf{U}$ can be estimated if independent features with known variances are provided, which is already an important generalization of~\cite{Gao}.